borglandlab/RunningWheel/WheelAnalysis_macOS.md

 Additionally, here is a list of python modules already included with python:
-1. os – preinstalled
+1. os
-2. re – preinstalled
+2. re
-4. datetime – preinstalled
+4. datetime
-6. imaplib – preinstalled
+6. imaplib
-7. email – preinstalled
+7. email
-8. smtplib – preinstalled
+8. smtplib
-9. tkinter - preinstalled
+9. tkinter
-10. shutil - presinstalled
+10. shutil

 You should not need to install these using pip